zitadel/zitadel/docs/docs/quickstarts/identity-proxy/oauth2-proxy.md

 The [OAuth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) project lets services delegate the authentication flow to an IDP like **ZITADEL**

-## Configure Zitadel
+## Configure ZITADEL

 ### Setup Application and get Keys

-Before building your application, you'll need to head to the ZITADEL console and add some information about your app.
+Before you build your application, head to the ZITADEL console and add some information about your app.
 To start, we recommend creating a new app from scratch.
 To do so:

 1. Navigate to your [Project](https://console.zitadel.ch/projects).
-1. Add a new application at the top of the page.
+1. At the top of the page, add a new application.
 1. Select **Web Application** and continue.

 For the OAuth 2.0 Proxy, we recommend using [Authorization Code](../../apis/openidoauth/grant-types#authorization-code).